πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 Why is a prototype needed?

-The C compiler reads code top to bottom.
-When it encounters a call to an undeclared function, it reports an error (or warning).
+The C compiler reads code from top to bottom.
+If it hits a call to a function it hasn't seen yet, it raises an error (or at least a warning).

-Bad example: Defining a function after main without a prototype — the compiler may warn or fail to type-check arguments.
+Bad example: defining a function after main without a prototype.
+The compiler may warn and can't type-check the arguments properly.

 Three ways to fix it: